enaon/ninebot-one-nRF52/p8 nb 2v05.31_p8_SDK11/README.md

-Espruino changes the build in Vector font, this is the last snapshot for the old type.
+Espruino changed the build in Vector font, this is the last snapshot for the old type.